Teamwork Struggles and Forming Teams

 It is likely that students who find it hard to collaborate with others have trust issues.
 This means they don’t believe in the academic abilities of their fellows and therefore get skeptical about working with them.
 This subsequently leads to one of the reasons students in university struggle with collaboration, teamwork, and struggle with effective teamwork.

 Forming teams has become a problem amongst students because of the above and below listed problems associated with teamwork.
-There always seems to be a problematic team member when forming teams which has seriously dented the reputation of teamwork in graduate programs.
+There always seems to be a problematic team member when forming teams that have seriously dented the reputation of teamwork in graduate programs.

 Low Engagement and Lack of Interest